floweredscarf/su25/about.md

 ### Lab Exercises

-Each lab assignment is worth 2 points and due 22 hours after the start of your enrolled lab section (or of your switched section if have received approval from both the TA and the instructors).
+Each lab assignment is worth 2 points and officialy due **22 hours** after the start of your enrolled lab section (or of your switched section if have received approval from both the TA and the instructors).
 For example, if your lab section is from 4-6 PM, then Tuesday’s lab assignment will be due on Wednesday at 2 PM.
-Lab exercises and self-assessments will be graded via online submission to Gradescope, and you may submit every half an hour as many times as you like before the deadline.
+However, you will have a **2 hour grace period** to submit the assignment without lateness penalty.
+Lab exercises and self-assessments will be graded via online submission to Gradescope.

 ### Quizzes